 Via ferrata Ivano Dibona shares the same approach with the previously mentioned Marino Bianchi.
-They split at Forcella Staulanza, the location of the slowly decaying yet still incredible photogenic rifugio Lorenzi (now closed to the public).
+They split at Forcella Staulanza which marks the location of the slowly decaying yet still incredibly photogenic Rifugio Lorenzi (now closed to the public).

 It's not an easy undertaking.
 To complete the whole route you will need to reserve a full day.
 The distance is 25 kilometres in total and includes a lot of elevation change.
 There are a lot of World War I relicts along the way, including a few small army bunkers worth exploring.

-The highlight of the route is the 30 meter long suspension bridge (pictured above) perched at almost 3000 meters and hanging above a gully below.
+The highlight of the route is the 30 meter long suspension bridge (pictured above) perched at almost 3000 meters and hanging above a gully.
 Stepping onto it guarantees an adrenaline rush through your body.

 3. Via ferrata Giro Del Sorapiss

-Giro in Italian means a loop and as the name suggests via ferrata Giro Del Sorapiss circuits around the Sorapiss mountains range.
+Giro in Italian means loop and as the name suggests via ferrata Giro Del Sorapiss circuits around the Sorapiss mountain range.
 It's a true endurance test, both physically and mentally.

 Proper preparation, some decent map reading skills and an adventurous spirit are a must have, if you want to tackle this route.
-Expect a long day - 8 hours minimum.
-The best is to plan an overnight stay in the Vandelli mountain refuge, from where the circuit begins, ideally before and after the completion.
+Expect a long day - 8 hours minimum (12 hours likely).
+The best is to plan an overnight stay in the Vandelli mountain refuge, from where the circuit begins, ideally before and after you complete the route.